strarsis/twentyseventeen-onepage/README.md

 add_filter( 'twentyseventeen_front_page_sections', 'twentyseventeen_custom_front_sections' );
 ````
 5. In Menu settings, create a new menu and create new menu items of type 'Custom Link'.
 The 'page-slug' is showing on every Page directly after the input field for the page title ('Permalink:').
 The 'page slug' is the last part.
-E.g.: http://test.domain.com/page-1 → 'page-1' → URL='#page-1'
+E.g.: http://test.domain.com/page-1 → 'page-1' → URL='/#page-1'.
+Use `/` for index page in case you still have sub-pages so the links can go back.

 6. For smooth scrolling you can install the Wordpress-Plugin [jQuery Smooth Scroll](https://wordpress.org/plugins/jquery-smooth-scroll/).